Diane Pershing

-Diane Pershing (born May 27, 1943) is an American voice actress.
+Diane Pershing is an American voice actress, film critic, and novelist.
 She began her singing career as a back-up singer for Johnny Mathis and went on to appear in the show group, The Establishment, on tour and on TV.
 She also voiced Poison Ivy in the DC Animated Universe.

-Early years
+Early life

-Pershing has a Bachelor of Arts degree from UCLA.
+Pershing was born in Queens, New York.
+She has a Bachelor of Arts degree from the University of California, Los Angeles.

 Career

+Pershing appeared with The Establishment in Las Vegas and sand with Mathis, Elvis Presley, and Andy Williams.
+She performed in regional theater, including the Downey Civic Light Opera Association.
+In total, she performed in more than 100 musicals and plays at regional theaters.

+Pershing was a disc jockey at radio station KOST in Los Angeles, did studio singing, and did voiceovers for cartoons, commercials, narrations, and radio and television promos.

-As a writer, she has written for TV (The Love Boat, What's Happening Now), 19 romance novels, published film reviews for various small newspapers and Rotten Tomatoes, and is a member of Romance Writers of American and Mystery Writers of America and The Authors' Guild.
+As a writer, she has written for TV (The Love Boat, What's Happening Now!!), 19 romance novels, published film reviews for various small newspapers and Rotten Tomatoes, and is a member of Romance Writers of American and Mystery Writers of America and The Authors' Guild.

-As a voice actress, she is perhaps most well known for providing the voice of the villainess Poison Ivy on Batman: The Animated Series and its subsequent spin-offs.
+As a voice actress, Pershing is known for voicing Poison Ivy in the DC Animated Universe, beginning with Batman: The Animated Series.
 She has also lent her voice to series such as Inspector Gadget, Darkwing Duck, The New Adventures of Flash Gordon, The Centurions (as Crystal Kane), Dungeons & Dragons, She-Ra: Princess of Power and The Smurfs.

+Personal life

+Pershing has been married, and she has two children.